kiloments/axe-rl/README.md

 # axe-rl
-Roguelike in Axe for TI-84+ Calculators.
+Roguelike in Axe for TI-84+ Calculators in development.
-In development.
 To compile, send all files to archive and compile MAIN with Axe 1.2.2a.